Idioms starting with the letter "F"

 Idiom list with "FACE"

-blow up in one's face: to fail completely and suddenly.
+blow up in one's face: your plans fail completely, suddenly and cause more problems.

 - My plan to surprise my wife for our anniversary blew up in my face when she found the gift and thought I bought it for another woman.